 We typically see patients ages 8 and older who could benefit from being more active, are recovering from surgery, or need help developing safe and effective exercise practices.
 We work with people who have a wide range of heart conditions.
 All our patients are assessed by a specialized exercise cardiologist for risk and eligibility.

-Is cardiac fitness safe for those with heart problems?
+Is cardiac fitness safe for those with a heart condition?

 Yes.
-Studies show that serious problems during supervised exercise training are rare.
-In the event of a problem, we have appropriate emergency equipment on site.
-We monitor each patient’s heart rate and rhythm and are implementing state-of-the-art wireless telemetry during exercise.
+Studies show that serious complications during supervised exercise training are rare.
+In the event of an emergency, we have appropriate equipment on site.
+We monitor each patient’s heart rate and rhythm, and we're implementing state-of-the-art wireless telemetry during exercise.